Morehead State takes on SIU-Edwardsville on 3-game slide

 Edwardsville, Illinois; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Morehead State heads into the matchup with SIU-Edwardsville after losing three games in a row.
+BOTTOM LINE: Morehead State is looking to break its three-game skid with a victory against SIU-Edwardsville.

-The Cougars have gone 2-6 in home games.
-SIU-Edwardsville is 1-10 against opponents over .500.
+The Cougars are 2-6 in home games.
+SIU-Edwardsville is 1-10 against opponents with a winning record.

 The Eagles are 2-7 in OVC play.
-Morehead State ranks third in the OVC with 32.9 rebounds per game led by Michelle Ugwah averaging 5.6.
+Morehead State is fifth in the OVC with 22.6 defensive rebounds per game led by Katie Novik averaging 4.6.

-SIU-Edwardsville is shooting 35.8% from the field this season, 7.4 percentage points lower than the 43.2% Morehead State allows to opponents.
-Morehead State averages 67.7 points per game, 4.2 fewer than the 71.9 SIU-Edwardsville gives up.
+SIU-Edwardsville averages 60.3 points per game, 12.8 fewer points than the 73.1 Morehead State gives up.
+Morehead State has shot at a 40.0% clip from the field this season, 0.4 percentage points fewer than the 40.4% shooting opponents of SIU-Edwardsville have averaged.

-The Cougars and Eagles match up Saturday for the first time in conference play this season.
+The Cougars and Eagles face off Saturday for the first time in OVC play this season.

-TOP PERFORMERS: Molly Sheehan is averaging 4.1 points for the Cougars.
-KK Rodriguez is averaging 12.3 points and 1.8 steals over the past 10 games.
+TOP PERFORMERS: Macy Silvey is shooting 35.7% from beyond the arc with 1.9 made 3-pointers per game for the Cougars, while averaging 8.6 points.
+KK Rodriguez is shooting 34.1% and averaging 13.2 points over the past 10 games.

-Katie Novik is averaging 13.4 points, 5.3 rebounds, 4.5 assists and 2.6 steals for the Eagles.
-Chrishawn Coleman is averaging 10.7 points over the last 10 games.
+Novik is scoring 13.4 points per game and averaging 5.3 rebounds for the Eagles.
+Aileen Marquez is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Cougars: 2-8, averaging 61.9 points, 33.4 rebounds, 11.4 assists, 6.3 steals and 1.1 blocks per game while shooting 36.1% from the field.
 Their opponents have averaged 71.1 points per game.